zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

-reached the state of Arahat; such as Arubiyah, are those who are believers , Those who believe in faith, those who take faith as the forerunner, those who overcome faith, those who increase their faith, and those who reach the state of Arahat.”
+reached the state of Arahat; such as Arubiyah, are those who are believers , Those who believe in faith, those who take faith as the forerunner, those who overcome faith, those who increase their faith, and those who reach the state of Arahat."
 For example, Bakali is the one who releases the faith, as well as Bodo Uda and Aroviyatama.

 "The same you should also issue a letter": "The same you should release, issue,